cryptocoinjs/cryptocoinjs.com/markdown/index.md

 Thanks
 ------

 This library wouldn't be possible without some of the great work of [Stefan Thomas](https://github.com/justmoon), [Tom Wu](http://www-cs-students.stanford.edu/~tjw/), authors of [CryptoJS](https://code.google.com/p/crypto-js/), and authors of [SJCL](https://github.com/bitwiseshiftleft/sjcl/graphs/contributors).
-We owe them a heartfelt thank you for building the foundation for all of this.
+Also, recent contributions to BitcoinJS by [Kyle Drake](https://github.com/kyledrake), [Daniel Cousens](https://github.com/dcousens), and [Wei Lu](https://github.com/weilu) have helped tremendously.
+We owe all of the aforementioned a heartfelt thank you for building the foundation for all of this.

 Last, but surely not least, we owe [Satoshi Nakamoto](http://en.wikipedia.org/wiki/Satoshi_Nakamoto) a heartfelt thank you for inventing what will surely be one of the greatest inventions of mankind.